-- Utilizing Emergency Management Assistance Compacts (EMAC): STT has requested to receive augmentation of healthcare providers via EMAC.
+- Utilizing Emergency Management Assistance Compact (EMAC): STT has requested to receive augmentation of healthcare providers via EMAC.

-- Executing Contracts: STT has maximized the use of Stafford Act and supplemental funding to hire contractors that can provide medical professionals.
-STT has utilized GSA State and Local Disaster Purchasing including the VA Schedule 621 - Professional & Allied Healthcare Staffing Services.
+- Executing Contracts: STT has maximized the use of Stafford Act (FEMA Public Assistance program) and supplemental funding (i.e., American Rescue Plan Act) to contract for medical professionals.
+STT has utilized General Services Administration State and Local Disaster Purchasing including the Veterans Administration Schedule 621 - Professional & Allied Healthcare Staffing Services.

 - Employing the National Guard: STT directed their state National Guard Adjutant General (TAG) to request additional medical professionals from fellow TAGs across the region.

-- Requesting Support from the Veterans Affairs (VA): STT maximizes local utilization of VA for hospital assistance based upon existing agreements.
+- Requesting Support from Veterans Affairs (VA): Where communities have existing local agreements (vs. state request for resources) with VA they should maximize local utilization of VA for hospital assistance based upon existing agreements.

-- Extending Support from Department of Health and Human Services (HHS): If already augmented by HHS healthcare providers (e.g., National Disaster Medical System and Public Health Service), the STT has requested an extension of the current assets.
+- Extending Support from HHS: If already augmented by HHS healthcare providers (e.g., National Disaster Medical System and Public Health Service), the STT has requested an extension of the current assets.

-If you have any questions, please contact FEMA Office of External Affairs, Congressional and Intergovernmental Affairs Division:
+If you have any questions, please contact one of the offices within FEMA Office of External Affairs::